PHOENIX — A man who is accused of firing paintballs and pellets outside a north Phoenix mosque has been indicted.

 The man returned to the car and continued firing paintballs towards the group, striking several parked vehicles before fleeing the area, according to officials.

-Phoenix police shared the following statement:
+Phoenix police shared the following statement after the incident:

 "The Phoenix Police Department recognizes that incidents of this nature can cause concern, especially for those who gather at places of worship and other community spaces.
 As a precaution, officers will continue increased patrols in the area while the investigation continues.
 We remain committed to supporting the safety and wellbeing of all who live, work, and worship in our city, and we thank the community for working with us to keep one another safe."